 Going forward, various combined mine planning options are being evaluated to maximize the economic returns using a common milling facility from resources that have been identified at Mirador and Mirador Norte.
-A program of metallurgical testing is already underway to confirm the company's expectation that the Mirador Norte mineralization will behave in a similar fashion to Mirador and can be processed using the same mill circuit.

-Environmental sampling and monitoring work at Mirador and at Mirador Norte
+Environmental sampling and monitoring work at Mirador

 The hydrological monitoring program at Mirador commenced in 2004 and currently includes 28 surface sampling points from the local drainages, 12 subsurface sampling points and the main discharge river of Tundayme.
 The Mirador Norte water sampling program began in 2005 and shares several of the same drainages as Mirador such as the Quimi and Wawayme River.
 An expanded surface and subsurface water monitoring program for Mirador Norte is currently under design.